 “Foods with a high glycemic index, like white bread, are rapidly digested and cause substantial fluctuations in blood sugar.
 Foods with a low glycemic index, like whole oats, are digested more slowly, prompting a more gradual rise in blood sugar,” explains the Harvard School of Public Health.

 Moreover, regular table sugar doesn’t contain any nutrients and are considered “empty” calories, according to Healthline.
-On the other hand, “coconut sugar does retain quite a bit of the
+On the other hand, “coconut sugar does retain quite a bit of the nutrients found in the coconut palm,” says writer Kris Gunnars, a nutrition researcher.
+This includes iron, zinc, calcium, potassium, and antioxidants.

 Coco sugar can be used to sweeten coffee and tea, in baking, and in cooking.
 You can also use it to make Brown Rice Champorado.